Google Sign-On FAQ

 Do I need a Google account to sign up for Pocket?

 No. Google is just one option for signing up for a Pocket account.
-If you prefer to not use this option, you can still sign up independently by selecting “Sign Up With Email”.
+If you prefer to not use this option, you can still sign up independently by selecting one of our other login options, such as Apple and Firefox.

 I already have a Pocket account.
 Can I start using Google to log in?